Nictiz/HL7-mappings/generate/README.md

 <nts:rule id=".." href=".."/>
 ```

-As a convenience, `href` is considered to be relative to a predefined fixtures folder.
-It defaults to "../_reference", but this may be overridden using the `referenceBase` stylesheet parameter when applying the transformation.
+`href` is considered to be relative to a predefined fixtures folder.
+It defaults to the "_reference"-folder in the project-folder.
+The relative value is calculated from the input file by the ANT build.
+The default location may be overridden by passing the `reference.dir` property to the ANT build.

 Profiles may be defined using: